In this article we will look at:

-The natural lenses in our eyes help to focus light, or an image, on the retina.
+The lens in our eyes helps to focus light, or an image, on the retina.
 The retina is the light-sensitive tissue at the back of the eye.

 In a normal eye, light passes through the transparent lens to the retina, where the light is transformed into nerve signals that are then sent to the brain.

-The natural lenses in our eyes are made up of water and protein.
-The protein is arranged in a way that keeps each lens clear, allowing the light to pass through.
-With age however, the protein begins to clump which affects the lenses and finally our vision.
+The lens in our eyes is made up of water and protein.
+The protein is arranged in a way that keeps the lens clear, allowing the light to pass through.
+With age, however, the protein begins to clump which affects the lens and finally our vision.
 This is called cataract.

-As our physical age advances, the cataract grows larger and larger making it more difficult for us to see.
+As age advances, the cataract grows larger and larger making it more difficult for us to see.

 There are various types of cataract depending on how and where they develop in your eye:

-Nuclear cataract is associated with ageing and form in the middle of the eye lenses and cause the nucleus, to become yellowish or brown.
+- Nuclear cataracts are associated with aging and form in the middle of the eye lens and cause the nucleus, to become yellowish or brown.

-Posterior capsular cataract affects the back of the lenses.
+- Posterior capsular cataracts affect the back of the lens.
 They form faster than nuclear or cortical cataracts.

-Secondary cataract is a condition which occurs after a cataract surgery and can be said to be a complication of cataract surgery.
+- Secondary cataracts is a condition which occurs after a cataract surgery and can be said to be a complication of cataract surgery.
 Once removed, cataracts cannot regrow.
-Secondary cataract is a condition when corneal cells grow on the posterior lens capsule several months or years after the surgery.
+Secondary cataracts occur when corneal cells grow on the posterior lens capsule several months or years after the surgery.
 Fortunately, a highly precise surgical laser can remove the clouded capsule without the need for incisions.
-This process is very quick and free of discomfort.
+This process is very quick and discomfort free.

-Subcapsular cataracts progress very rapidly and affect the back of the lenses, causing glare and blurriness.
-This type of cataract is seen in diabetes patients, as well as patients who take steroids or suffer from extreme near-sightedness.
+- Subcapsular cataracts progress very rapidly and affect the back of the lens, causing glare and blurriness.
+This type of cataract is seen in diabetes patients as well as patients who take steroids or suffer from extreme nearsightedness.

-Traumatic cataracts develop when an injury occurs to the eye.
-It can take several years for this type of cataract to develop.
+- Traumatic cataracts develop when an injury occurs to the eye.
+It can take several years for this to happen.